Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness

-In this paper, we progressively unfold our research story line.
-Firstly, we provide deeper insights into the robustness relationships by respectively investigating the two main spatial robustness branches, i.e., Flow-based spatial attack~\cite{xiao2018spatially} and Rotation-Translation~(RT) attack~\cite{engstrom2019exploring}.
-After uncovering their different impacts on the local and global spatial sensitivity, we propose the integrated spatial attack and spatial adversarial training, which can incorporate the comprehensive spatial vulnerabilities or robustness.
-Based on this understanding, we present a comprehensive relationship among accuracy, sensitivity-based robustness and two branches of spatial robustness by investigating their different saliency maps from the perspectives of shape-bias, sparse or dense representation.
-It turns out that the relationship between sensitivity-based and RT robustness is a fundamental trade-off, but sensitivity-based and Flow-based spatial robustness are highly correlated, providing a vital supplementary for previous conclusions.
-Thus, comprehensive relationships between accuracy and different robustness are not pure trade-offs, motivating us to introduce the Pareto criterion~\cite{kim2005adaptive,kim2006adaptive,zeleny2012multiple}, the general multi-objective optimization principle, into the universal adversarial robustness analysis.
-The Paretor criterion develops an optimal balance between the interplay of natural accuracy and different adversarial robustness, leading to the universal adversarial robustness in a Pareto manner.
-By additionally incorporating the two-moment term that can capture the interaction between losses of accuracy and different robustness, we finally propose a bi-level optimization framework called \textit{Pareto Adversarial Training}.
-The resulting Pareto front provides the set of optimal solutions that balance perfectly all the considered relationships, which outperforms other existing strategies.
+In this paper, we first try to gain deeper insights into the robustness relationships by investigating the two main spatial robustness branches, i.e., Flow-based spatial attack~\cite{xiao2018spatially} and Rotation-Translation~(RT) attack~\cite{engstrom2019exploring}.
+After revealing their impact on local and global spatial sensitivity, we propose integrated spatial attack and spatial adversarial training, which can incorporate comprehensive spatial vulnerabilities or robustness.
+Based on this understanding, we present a comprehensive relationship among the accuracy, sensitivity-based robustness, and the two branches of spatial robustness by investigating their different saliency maps from the perspectives of shape-bias, sparse or dense representation.
+It turns out that while the relationship between sensitivity-based and RT robustness is a fundamental trade-off, sensitivity-based and Flow-based spatial robustness are highly correlated, providing a vital supplementary for previous conclusions.
+Thus, comprehensive relationships between accuracy and the various robustnesses are not pure trade-offs, motivating us to introduce the Pareto criterion~\cite{kim2005adaptive,kim2006adaptive,zeleny2012multiple}, the general multi-objective optimization principle, into the universal adversarial robustness analysis.
+The Pareto criterion enables an optimal balance between the interplay of natural accuracy and the different adversarial robustnesses, leading to universal adversarial robustness in a Pareto manner.
+By incorporating a two-moment term that can capture the interaction between loss of accuracy and different robustnesses, we propose a bi-level optimization framework called \textit{Pareto Adversarial Training}.
+The resulting Pareto front provides a set of optimal solutions that can balance perfectly all the relationships under consideration, outperforming other existing strategies.